lyanlin96/ansible-galaxy-fortiadc-sphinxdoc-qa/docs/gen/fadcos_waf_api_gateway_rule.rst

 Synopsis
 --------
-- Configure the WAF gateway rules
+- Configure rule objects of an API Gateway policy